 Long term, it's linked to weight gain and insulin resistance.
 Cortisol shuts down digestion, hinders nutrient absorption, and even slows metabolism.
 Remember, cortisol brings up blood sugar, and when elevated long term, it persistently produces glucose, resulting in increased blood sugar levels.
 Stress is a real biatch.
 Research has suggested hunger hormones revs up during stressful times, causing us to over-eat and feel out of control.
 One study found stress increased in plasma ghrelin levels, a hunger hormone.

-Causes: Psychosocial stressors, trauma, fasting, and over-exercising, to name a few.
+Causes: Psychosocial stressors, trauma, fasting, eating too little and over-exercising, to name a few.
 Learn more here.

 What to do: Meditate, prioritize sleep (rest and repair), avoid eating when stressed, schedule some self-care, call a friend, practice deep breathing exercises and positive thinking, go for a walk… You have to find what works for you.